-Behaviours Pass Distinction PB1a Demonstrate a range of methods of communication, usually adapting these to meet the needs of the customer (B1) PB1b Demonstrate a wide range of methods of communication and adapt the method used (including language and type of communication) to build rapport and exceed the expectations of the customer (B1) PB4a Show flexibility to meet the needs of the PB5a PB6a positive attitude when carrying out the role (B5) volunteer for additional tasks and responsibilities as required by the organisation.
-Can recommend different ways of working when appropriate (B4) РВба take responsibility for their own mistakes (B6) PB50 Remain organised and committed with a positive attitude when under pressure (B5) PB6b Welcome feedback and actively seek to improve personal performance (B8) PB8a Uses the correct Personal Protective Equipment (PPE) for the appropriate machinery to operate it safely (B8) PB8b Can describe the importance of PPE and good housekeeping in the organisation.
+Behaviours Pass Distir nction PB1a Demonstrate a range of methods of communication, usually adapting these to meet the needs of the customer (B1) PB1b Demonstrate a wide range of methods of communication and adapt the method used (including language and type of communication) to build rapport and exceed the expectations of the customer (B1) PB4a Show flexibility to meet the needs of the organisation (B4) DD 4 h Volunteer for additional tasks and PB5a Be organised and committed with a positive attitude when carrying out the role (B5) PB40 responsibilities as required by the organisation.
+Can recommend different ways of working when appropriate (B4) PB6a Can be trusted to work on their own.
+Can take responsibility for their own mistakes (B6) PB5b Remain organised and committed with a positive attitude when under pressure (B5) PB6b Welcome feedback and actively seek to improve personal performance (B8) PB8a Uses the correct Personal Protective Equipment (PPE) for the appropriate machinery to operate it safely (B8) PB8b Can describe the importance of PPE and good housekeeping in the organisation.
 Is observant and vigilant and actively looks for ways to make the workplace safer (B9)